mapeditor/tiled/docs/manual/automapping.rst

 There are three different map properties, which can be used to add additional information to a **rulefile**:

+DeleteTiles
--  **DeleteTiles** - This map property is a boolean property: it can be true or false.
+   This map property is a boolean property: it can be true or false.
 If rules of this rulefile get applied at some location in your map, this map property determines if all other tiles are deleted before applying the rules.
 Consider a map where you have